 - Mathematical and digital technology concepts explored through programming tasks

-- An exploration of theoretical concepts
+- An exploration of theoretical concepts of computer operation and communication

 - Learning journey - IGCSE